Welcome to The Earlwood Wanderers Cricket Club

 You need the club long sleeve shirt and a wide brimmed hat or baseball cap, which you can purchase with your registration.
 You also require a pair of long white cricket pants and a protector (Box), which can be purchased from Kingsgrove Sports, Greg Chappell Cricket Centre, or Rebel Sports.
 You will also need sports shoes.

 We strongly encourage you to buy a helmet.
-Equipment is supplied by the club however due to Covid -19, please adhere to the conditions regarding sharing of the equipment and sanitisation.
+Equipment is also supplied by the club.

 - Training provides the framework for development; however, players are largely responsible for their own development and continued practice outside of regular training is encouraged.
 Your coach will help on techniques for you to focus.